 Veteran’s suicide prompts medical malpractice suit

-Posted on behalf of The Bell Law Firm, PLLC on Nov 30, 2012 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Nov 30, 2012 in Doctor Errors

 Can a doctor be considered negligent if he prescribes a large quantity of a drug to a patient who is suicidal?
 A woman whose sister killed herself has filed a lawsuit alleging doctor and hospital negligence that asks that very question.